rubyguides

 45. Hash#value?

-Returns true if any value in the hash equals the given object, searching hash values.
+Hash#value? returns true if any entry in the hash contains the given object, searching all values for a match.
+The alias has_value? works identically.

 46. Hash#values